bkoz/3d-image-classification/README.md

 ## Introduction

-This repository represents a simple machine learning workflow consisting of data ingestion and preparation, model training, serving and monitoring.
+This repository contains a simple machine learning workflow consisting of data ingestion and preparation, model training, serving and monitoring.
 It represents how computer-aided diagnosis can be used for the prediction of pneumonia from a collection (a volume) of CT images.